MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/system-requirements.md

 - Auto-enrollment isn't supported for Skype for Business Server 2019 Edge Servers.

 > [!NOTE]
-> Using the RSASSA-PSS signature algorithm is unsupported, and may lead to errors on login and call forwarding issues, among other problems.
+> Using the RSASSA-PSS signature algorithm is unsupported and may cause errors on login and call forwarding issues, among other problems.

 - Encryption key lengths of 1024, 2048, and 4096 are supported.
 Key lengths of 2048 and greater are recommended.

 - The default digest, or hash signing, algorithm is RSA.
 The ECDH_P256, ECDH_P384, and ECDH_P521 algorithms are also supported.

-That's a lot to think about, and there are a variety of comfort levels with requesting certificates from a CA. We'll give you some further guidance in the following sections to make your planning as painless as possible.
+That's a lot to think about, and there are various comfort levels for requesting certificates from a CA. We'll give you some further guidance in the following sections to make your planning as painless as possible.

 ### Certificates for your internal servers

 You need certificates for most of your internal servers, and most likely, you'll get them from an internal CA (that's a CA located in your domain).
-If you want to, you can request these certificates from an external CA (one located on the Internet).
-If you're wondering what public CA you should go to, you can check out the [Unified Communications certificate partners](../../SfbPartnerCertification/certification/services-ssl.md) list.
+If you want, you can request these certificates from an external CA (one located on the Internet).
+If you're wondering which public CA you should go to, you can check out the [Unified Communications certificate partners](../../SfbPartnerCertification/certification/services-ssl.md) list.

-You're also going to need certificates when Skype for Business Server 2019 communicates with other applications and servers, such as Microsoft Exchange Server.
+You will also need certificates when Skype for Business Server 2019 communicates with other applications and servers, such as Microsoft Exchange Server.
 This will, obviously, have to be a certificate that these other apps and servers can use in a supported way.
 Skype for Business Server 2019 and other Microsoft products support the Open Authorization (OAuth) protocol for server-to-server authentication and authorization.
 If you're interested, we have an additional planning article for OAuth and Skype for Business Server 2019.

 Skype for Business Server 2019 also includes support for (without requiring) certificates signed using the SHA-256 cryptographic hash function.
 To support external access using SHA-256, the external certificate needs to be issued by a public CA using SHA-256.